ppissias/DTLeakAnalyzer/README.md

 ```
 (press ctrl^C when we are done)

-then we tun the trace analysis program
+then we run the trace analysis program
 ```
 > java -jar dtleakanalyzer.jar -f memalloc trace-memalloc.log trace-memalloc.log.report
 ```
 The output of the trace analysis tool for this case is:
 ```
-Started memory allocator analysis for file memalloc trace-memalloc.log on:Thu Nov 08 08:03:54 CET 2018
+Started memory allocator analysis for file trace-memalloc.log on:Thu Nov 08 08:03:54 CET 2018
-Finished memory allocator analysis for file memalloc trace-memalloc.log on:Thu Nov 08 08:04:05 CET 2018
+Finished memory allocator analysis for file trace-memalloc.log on:Thu Nov 08 08:04:05 CET 2018
 Call statistics
 Found 142511 malloc calls
 Found 0 calloc calls